mddub/urchin-cgm/README.md

 ![Screenshot](http://i.imgur.com/xefGk6A.png)

-To install, enable Developer Mode in the Pebble app on your phone, then open [this pbw file][pbw] in the Pebble app.
+To install, enable Developer Mode in the Pebble app on your phone, then download and open this pbw file https://github.com/woernsn/urchin-cgm/releases/download/v0.2.0/urchin-cgm.pbw in the Pebble app.
+For iPhone: Locate the downloaded .pwb file, and use the iPhone Share menu and pick the Pebble app to install Urchin.

 Urchin CGM is an **U**nopinionated, **R**idiculously **C**onfigurable **H**uman **IN**nterface to your CGM.
 It's not released yet / in beta / a work-in-progress.